 Page historywindow, which enables you to:

 See all past versions of the current page in a list down the right-hand side.
-(Every change made to a page creates a separate version.)
+(Every change made to a page creates a separate snapshot.)

 Click on any past version to see what the page looked like at that point in time.